 Inclusion in early childhood education, school, community groups, family activities, friendships, playgroups and so on is essential to development, learning and wellbeing for children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs.
 Full and meaningful inclusion in society is also one of the rights of all people with disability.

 Tips to help advocating go well

 You’ll be more effective as an advocate if you know your child’s rights and the rules of the system you’re advocating in.

-For example, the Disability Standards for Education say that schools must make ‘reasonable adjustments’ to ensure equal opportunities for children with additional needs.
+For example, the Disability Standards for Education say that schools must make ‘reasonable adjustments’ to ensure equal opportunities for children with disability.
 You could find out what ‘reasonable adjustments’ means and what adjustments your child is entitled to.

 It’ll also help to find out who’s responsible for what in your child’s school or other services your child uses.
 This way you’ll know who to talk to and what you can expect.

 If you have time, it can also help to get familiar with the UN Convention on the Rights of Persons with Disabilities, which applies in Australia.

 If you stay calm and polite, people will be more open to your point of view.
 Try to focus on solutions, stick to facts, ask questions and make suggestions rather than demanding things.

 For example, ‘Kaela has cerebral palsy, so she plays soccer a little bit differently.
 Could we look at a medical dispensation to ensure that she’s not penalised for breaking the rules?
 It would be great for her and great for the club’s reputation for being inclusive’.